 What does the study involve?

-ATHLETE has two sub-studies:
+ATHLETE has three sub-studies:

 Data collection from BiB participants